Sue’s Story

 Rest in peace Sue, NB Lung is forever grateful for your dedication to public education.

 When we created this video together in 2021, Sue was in high spirits and was living a happy and productive life.
-And she worked with us to educate New Brunswickers about the dangers of radon.
+She worked with us for many years to educate New Brunswickers about the dangers of radon.

 Page Last Updated: 28/02/2023